 Printing and Exporting of Files

 All output lists and files generated by the PDI Online Campaign Center are sent directly to a File Pickup Area for each campaign.
-Even Walk and Phone List are generated as a pdf file.
+Even Walk and Phone Lists are generated as a PDF file.
 This process provides a more efficient method for delivering large print reports from a web application.
-Files can then be download to a local computer.
-Once the pdf is downloaded, the report can be printed with many options for reprints and using multiple printers.
+Files can then be downloaded to a local computer.
+Once the PDF is downloaded, the report can be printed with many options for reprints and using multiple printers.